banubot/hasenpfeffer-heist/README.md

 veg points show on hover
-chat font doesn't like numbers :( why are vegs weirdly stacking handle end game why is "its your turn" chat the only one not on the left? chat always scrolls to bottom some kind of shadow on choices add some placeholder for empty inventory fix steal menu style can't read player name when its over the farm put vegs next to players tell player nobody to steal from/ nothing to stash
+chat font doesn't like numbers :( why are vegs weirdly stacking why is "its your turn" chat the only one not on the left? chat always scrolls to bottom some kind of shadow on choices add some placeholder for empty inventory fix steal/end game menu style can't read player name when its over the farm put vegs next to players tell player nobody to steal from/ nothing to stash / block